 Change a Single Creative

-Hover over a creative name on the View Ad Group details page and you’ll see a cogwheel pop-up.
-Click the cogwheel to view the menu of changes that you can perform on the creative.
-Note that in addition to the pop-up menu of actions you can perform on the creative, there are links to View and Download a tear sheet and an Edit link to change the landing page URL.
+Hover over a creative name on the View Ad Group details page and you’ll see a gear icon appear.
+Click the gear icon to view the list of changes that you can perform on the creative.
+Note that in addition to the pop-up list of actions you can perform on the creative, there are links to View and Download a tear sheet.

 Change Creatives in Bulk